Bitteneite/bitten_restoboards/bit_m0116/readme.md

 - [Vial](https://get.vial.today/) will be required for verification.
 Please ensure that it's installed and running correctly.
-- M0118 keyboards use an ISO layout, which will need 3 extra diodes.
+- M0118 keyboards use an ISO layout, which will need 84 diodes instead.
 Their location on the PCB is denoted by a symbol.
 - The Pin Headers listed above can make assembly easier.
 - A decent soldering iron and a pair of sharp wire-cutters are recommended!